Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Things to do in and around Port Willunga

-Being located in the Fleurieu Peninsula, Big4 Port Willunga is ideally situated to explore the McLaren Vale wine region and southern peninsula delights.
+Being located in the Fleurieu Peninsula, Big4 Port Willunga Tourist and Caravan Park is ideally situated to explore the McLaren Vale wine region and southern peninsula delights.
 The beaches in this area truly are stunning with Port Willunga, Maslin Beach, the unclad section of Maslin Beach for those who desire, Aldinga Beach as well as being so close to some of the few beaches that you can actually drive on in South Australia – Aldinga, Sellicks, Silver Sands and Moana.

 For the water lover in you, check out our popular post of the Top 10 Fleurieu Peninsula Boat Trips and Water Sports, many of which can be done all year round.